 Present a demonstration or interactive exhibit in the March Club Meeting.
-The County Contest at on April 9th at Cannon County High School.
-Registration is at 4:30pm for 4th-5th grades and 6:00pm for 6-8th grades.
+The County Contest on April 15, 2025 at CCMS/CCES Cafeteria.
+Registration is at 4:00pm for 4th-5th grades and 6:00pm for 6-8th grades.

 - Demonstrations must relate to a 4-H topic (project) listed above. - Time Limit-1-2 minutes at Club Level and 2-5 minutes at County Level - No live animals! - Must be an individual demonstration-no teams.